Torso (1973 film)

-Torso (I corpi presentano tracce di violenza carnale, also released as Carnal Violence) is a 1973 Italian giallo film directed by Sergio Martino, produced by Carlo Ponti, and starring Suzy Kendall, Tina Aumont, Luc Merenda, and John Richardson.
+Torso (I corpi presentano tracce di violenza carnale), also released as Carnal Violence, is a 1973 Italian giallo film directed by Sergio Martino, produced by Carlo Ponti, and starring Suzy Kendall, Tina Aumont, Luc Merenda, and John Richardson.
 Martino’s fifth giallo, the film centers on a string of brutal murders of young female students at an international college in Perugia.
-It has been called the earliest example of a slasher film.
+It has been described as the earliest example of a slasher film.